LeeAnnEditor/o365hq/blog/PowerApps Solutions for Sales Professionals.md

 +++

-If you are a sales representative and you spend most of your day on the sales floor assisting customers *Sales Buddy Solution* is a good choice for you.
-It is a mobile-friendly app, built with *Microsoft PowerApps*, used to manage both your company products and customers, as needed.
+If you are a sales representative and you spend most of your day on the sales floor assisting customers, *Sales Buddy Solution* is a good choice for you.
+It is a mobile-friendly app built with *Microsoft PowerApps*, used to manage both your company products and customers, as needed.

-Using the Sales Buddy app, you have a few different ways you can search for this product -- by category, by keyword, or by the barcode.
+Using the Sales Buddy app, you have a few different ways you can search for a product -- by category, by keyword, or by the barcode.

-Once you select a product within the app, you can view all the information about the product, including *SKU* and *Barcode* and adds it to the Saved Products list.
+Once you select a product within the app, you can view all the information about the product, including *SKU* and *Barcode*, and add it to the Saved Products list.
 It is easy to see when the next shipment will arrive, and if the stock is low.

 ![](https://o365hq.com/images/514.png)

 Sales Buddy gives you the ability to add new customers into Dynamics 365 when needed.
-It is simple to add them to your company\`s mailing list, opting to receive targeted email campaigns, while also creating new opportunities within Dynamics 365 for you and your team to follow up on.
+It is simple to add them to your company's mailing list, opting to receive targeted email campaigns, while also creating new opportunities within Dynamics 365 for you and your team to follow up on.

 Just like products, it is possible to search for existing customers in a few different ways -- by *Name*, *Email*, *Company*, or *Phone number*.\
-And just like products, customer information from the backend is integrated into the app, providing you with an optimized experience, enabling you to do your job while leveraging the data and systems you already have.
+And just like products, customer information from the back end is integrated into the app, providing you with an optimized experience, enabling you to do your job while leveraging the data and systems you already have.